-First off Minnesota is a no fault state in matters of divorce.
-This means that if you are a St. Paul or Minneapolis resident, your spouse’s actions (i.e. adultery) can’t be used as the basis for a marriage dissolution.
-In this respect most divorces are based on ‘irreconcilable differences’ in which the marriage is utterly beyond repair.
-Note that this no fault law also extends to alimony.
+First off Minnesota is a no-fault state in matters of divorce.
+This means that if you are a St. Paul or Minneapolis resident, your spouse’s actions (i.e. adultery) can’t be used as the basis for marriage dissolution.
+In this respect, most divorces are based on ‘irreconcilable differences’ in which the marriage is utterly beyond repair.
+Note that this no-fault law also extends to alimony.
 Alimony is based on several factors but fault is not taken into consideration, the main factors are related to financial aspects.

 How long do I have to live in Minnesota to get a divorce?